grgomrton/CarND-LaneLines-P1/README.md

 ### Object detection

 Right now a good view of the road is expected, but under some conditions part of the lanes might be hidden by other cars.
-Also, painted signs on the road could appear, whose edges along with edges from cars will all be calculated into the lane localization.
+Also, painted signs on the road could appear, whose edges along with the edges from cars will all be calculated into the lane localization.
 It is easy to imagine that a zebra crossing will cause the mislocalization of the lane.
 Cars, traffic signs and other objects should be removed from the camera image to improve stability and performance.

 --
 Made for the Self-Driving Car NanoDegree Program at Udacity

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 [//]: # (Image References)